billie66/billie66.github.com/resume.md

 __2002.9~2006.7:__ HeBei University of Science & Technology, Mechanical Design Manufacturing and Automation, Bachelor's Degree.

-When I was studying in the collage , I was such a good student, worked hard for gaining a merit scholarship every year and tried my best to have various qualification certificates as many as possible.
-All the stuff I won during the four years were shown in the fellowing list:
+When I was studying in the college , I was such a good student, worked hard for gaining a merit scholarship every year and tried my best to have various qualification certificates as many as possible.
+All the stuff I won during the four years were shown in the following list:

  - English CET4, CET6
- - NCRE Level two (C), Level three (IM)
+ - NCRE Level II (C), Level III (IM)
  - a three-year merit scholarship winner
  - a three-year honor roll student

-Because of the major (Automation), Microcomputer Principle was one of our required courses, so I had a chance to learn Assembly language after I knew C language.
+Because of my major (Automation), Microcomputer Principle was one of our required courses, so I had a chance to learn Assembly language after I knew C language.
 Meanwhile C++, VB and VC were our selective courses.
 It was all my experience with computer language, and I had no idea my profession would be